-We made excellent progress in the first year of our two year target period, reducing carbon per £million of revenue by 7.3%, almost achieving our two-year target of 5%.
+We made excellent progress in the first year of our two year target period, reducing carbon per £million of revenue by 10.5%, already exceeding our two-year target of 5%.
 Wolseley’s absolute carbon emissions have been reduced by 4.7% in one year from 31 July 2014.

 Additionally, we reduced our suppliers’ emissions through “backhauling”.

 In the USA and UK business units, drivers collect products from supplier factories when driving back to their distribution centres (“DCs”), following branch deliveries.
 In 2014/15 the US business, through its carrier UPS, filled 36 per cent of its DC backhaul “empty miles”.